wtoivo/RM2-F2F-quali-book/docs/01-labs.md

 <div class="info">
-<p><strong>Extract 1</strong> In this study, our investigation into the
-realm of confidence in preparing for the zombie apocalypse has revealed nuanced insights into individuals' perceptions of their readiness for this so-far-unrealised scenario.
+<p><strong>Extract 1</strong> In this study, our investigation into the realm of confidence in preparing for the zombie apocalypse has revealed nuanced insights into individuals’ perceptions of their readiness for this so-far-unrealised scenario.
 Theme 1 was perceived media influence of feelings of preparedness.
 Here, we found that participants were more likely to feel prepared for the apocalypse when they watched zombie TV shows, which is in line with Lincoln and Reedus (2014).
 In Theme 2, we found that confidence was improved through perceived cooperation.
-This does not align with the most recent evidence, namely Morgan et al.
+This does not align with the most recent evidence, namely Morgan et al. (2023).
-(2023).
 These findings contribute to our understanding of how individuals navigate the complex interplay between personal beliefs, social interactions, and cultural representations when assessing their preparedness for extreme and unlikely events.</p>
-<p><strong>Extract 2</strong> There were a number of limitations in this
+<p><strong>Extract 2</strong> There were a number of limitations in this study.
-study.
 Firstly, it is important to note that we were unable to generalise as there were only four participants in the study.
 Secondly, we are currently unable to tell whether confidence in zombie apocalypse survival translates to real-world skills.
 Finally, a limitation is that the questions did not consider how postgraduates might reduce their vulnerability to zombie attacks.</p>
-<p><strong>Extract 3</strong> This study offers insights into broader
-psychological phenomena and practical interventions.
+<p><strong>Extract 3</strong> This study offers insights into broader psychological phenomena and practical interventions.
 Governments around the world should take these findings and incorporate them into their disaster relief programs.
-This will enable policymakers and educators to further enhance individuals' capacity to critically evaluate their preparedness, bridging the gap between perceived and actual abilities.
-Moreover, this research illuminates the ways in which fictional contexts can impact real-world perceptions, shedding light on cognitive biases and media's potential to shape individuals' self-assessment (Masterson, 2020).
+This will enable policymakers and educators to further enhance individuals’ capacity to critically evaluate their preparedness, bridging the gap between perceived and actual abilities.
+Moreover, this research illuminates the ways in which fictional contexts can impact real-world perceptions, shedding light on cognitive biases and media’s potential to shape individuals’ self-assessment (Masterson, 2020).
 As the world faces increasingly diverse and unpredictable challenges, understanding how individuals approach threats from the zombie apocalypse helps foster a holistic approach to readiness in an ever-changing landscape.</p>
 </div>